-The first canyon on the east is called Moudriano Gorge, while the west gorge is Kato Poros Gorge of Vilandredo Gorge, mostly known as the main Kollita Gorge.
 Hiking in the gorges is ideal for non-expert walkers as it is very easy and the beauty is amazing.
-Indeed, it is appropriate for groups of friends, who can park their car in Argyroupoli, walk in Moundriano canyon and then walk back through the second Kollita Gorge.
+Indeed, it is appropriate for groups of friends, who can park their car in Kato Poros or Argyroupoli, walk in Moundriano canyon and then walk back through the second Kollita Gorge, so this is a circular route.

 Proposed route in two gorges

 Starting from the lush green Argiroupoli, where the ancient city of Lappa was built, we head eastwards to the village Moundros, famous for its springs and fountains.
-The village has many beautiful Venetian buildings (old courts, prisons and houses of nobles) and it is worth visiting the churches of St. Constantine, Agii Anargyri (11th century) and St. Nicholas.
+The village has many beautiful Venetian buildings (old courts, prisons and houses of nobles) and it is worth visiting the churches of Saint Constantine, Saints Anargyri (11th century) and Saint Nicholas.
 Thus, you should not miss walking in the narrow streets of Moundros.
 Near Moundros, there is the abandoned settlement of Nissi, known for its wonderful stone buildings.

 From the village you can head to the northern entrance of the green Moundros gorge, which leads to the village Velonado.
 There is a well-formed path which descends to the riverbed, which has water most of the time of the year.
 The canyon is full with towering plane trees and there are several ponds with fresh water.
 After about 1.5 hours of walking, we arrive at the south entrance of Moundriano Gorge, near the village Velonado.

 Once we get out of the canyon, we head westwards through the asphalt road to the entrance of the second canyon, namely Kollita Gorge, near the village Vilandredo.
-On the road we see several hawthorn trees.
-We enter the canyon, which is much nicer than Moundriano.
+We enter the canyon, which is more imposing than Moundriano.
 It is lush, full of plane trees, and the route runs along the riverbed.
 The most beautiful part of the canyon is where its tall walls almost meet, leaving a very narrow passage.
 On the gorge slopes we’ll see several fig and holly trees, hovering over our heads.
-We continue our journey and after a total of four hours we exit the canyon, which’s water once supplied ancient Lappa (current Argyroupolis).
+We continue our journey and after a total of four hours we exit the canyon, which’s water once supplied the Roman baths of Lappa, current Argyroupolis.